district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 we effectively multiply the current world transform with a rotation transform, producing a new world transform.
 The rounding errors associated with floating-point arithmetic gradually accumulate, resulting in an increasingly inaccurate world transform.

-Here's one way to rewrite the code to avoid this issue, using `save()`{.cpp} and `restore()`{.cpp} to save and reload the original transform for each iteration
+Here's one way to rewrite the code to avoid this issue, using `save()`{.cpp} and `restore()`{.cpp} to save and reload the original transform for each iteration:

 ```cpp
 for (int i = 0; i <= MaxMinutes; ++i) {